BinghamtonACM/old-web/README.md

 Binghamton ACM
 ===============

-This is the development branch for the forked official Binghamton ACM website.
+This is the development fork for the Binghamton ACM website.